jindonghuo/Multiphyscs-modelling-of-thermal-plasma-in-Fluent-Solver/README.md

 ## Steps to run:
 * please download the input data from the links in udfcode/download1.txt and udfcode/download2.txt.
 And put them in the udfcode directory.
 Ignore the warnning "too big to load" or "login dropbox account", and you can download without any issues.
-* IF you want to create your own geometry mesh in whatever format, please use Fluent open it, check the cell zone or surface name/ID and them save as .cas file
+* IF you want to create your own geometry mesh in whatever format, please use Fluent open it, check the cell zone or surface name/ID and them save as .cas file, and put this file into udfcode folder
-* modify the python_script.py file and replace the cell zone and boundary names
+* If you have your own geometry, keep in mind to modify the python_script.py file and replace the cell zone and boundary names you defined
-* Then save the fluent file into geometry_mesh.cas, and put this file into src_resources folder
-* Test the code by running a few time-steps: like /solve/dual-time-iterate 2 30, which means run 2 steps and each step with maximum 30 iterations
+* Test the code by running a few time-steps: like "/solve/dual-time-iterate 2 30"
 * If initialization works well, then run it for more time-steps
 * In summary, the one commond to run the whole simualtion in both linux and windows CMD/PowerShell is: